author:

 ProblemsProblem 1:

-Using linear approximation of thermodynamic changes in T-s diagram to approximate magnitude of additional losses at compression T [K]; t [°C]; s [J·K-1·kg-1]
+Using linear approximation of thermodynamic changes in T-s chart to approximate magnitude of additional losses at compression T [K]; t [°C]; s [J·K-1·kg-1]

 Symbol descriptions are in Appendix 1.